Topdev0706/react/README.md

     javac -cp ".;RinearnGraph3D.jar" TempExample.java    (for Windows)
     javac -cp ".:RinearnGraph3D.jar" TempExample.java    (for Linux)

-(The difference between the above two lines is only a simbol ";" or ":".)
+(The difference between the above two lines is only a symbol ";" or ":".)

 And execute as follows: